A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Concluding remarks

 \subsection{Will there be enough low-cost fossil fuel energy available for the massive energy generation build required?}

 The process of estimating the limits of fossil fuel production for our baseline scenario highlighted the real possibility that the USA, and by extension, the globe, may not have enough low cost energy \cite{Tverberg2021FossilFuelProblem} to build the high EROEI generation facilities required while maintaining living standards.
 Already, decreasing EROEI for fossil fuels is putting limits on utilisation \cite[figs. 5, 6]{Perissi2021TheRoleOfEROEIinComplexAdaptiveSystems}, and the globe may be close enough to this limit to put hard stops on fossil fuel \cite{Brockway2019EstimationOfGlobalFinalStageEROEIForFossilFuelsWithRenewableEnergy}.
 As part of this, we have added the burden of low EROEI energy development to the straightforward energy demands of the global economy, when the world needs replacement with high EROEI.
-Thus, there is no visible alternative to conversion to nuclear power.

 The urgency of enacting effective policy is considerably greater than is generally believed.
 We are in basic agreement with Yang, et al \cite{Yang2021SolelyEconomicMitigationStrategySuggestsUpwardRevisionOfNationallyDeterminedContributions} regarding the probable requirements of mitigation, with the caveat that it will likely be higher, and necessary materials may not be available \cite{Michaux2024EstimationQuantityMetalsPhaseOutFossilFuels}.
 Nations need to become realistic about replacement of fossil fuels as rapidly as possible---to date, international responses are as realistic as the village of Potemkin.
 Adding to the quote below, one can note that providing support for the "less shining side", unwitting or no, can be a lucrative academic career.